-Pharmacy technicians are expected to see a 12% increase in hiring from 2016 to 2026, according to the Bureau of Labor Statistics.
-This is faster than the 7% average job growth that the BLS projects across all occupations.
+Pharmacy technicians are expected to see a 4% increase in hiring from 2020 to 2030, according to the Bureau of Labor Statistics.

 As people get older, they tend to need more medication.
 To provide this mediation, pharmacies will need to be well-staffed.
 That’s why this career field is expected to grow over time.